rafsanRubaiyat/rafsanRubaiyat/README.md

 - 👋 Hi, I’m Rafsan Siddiqui @rafsanRubaiyat
-- 👀 I’m interested in Statistics, Machine Learning, and Duplicate Bridge!
+- 👀 I’m interested in Statistics, Machine Learning, Cloud Computing, and Duplicate Bridge!
-- 🌱 I’m currently learning the theoritical and practical foundations of Statistical concepts at UD.
+- 🌱 Just finished my MS in Statistics at UD and one-year associate tenure at Barclays USCB.
-- 💞️ I’m looking to collaborate on any kind of data science project, although my experience and preference leans towards Financial Data projects.
+- 💞️ I’m looking to collaborate on any kind of data science project, although my experience and preference lean towards Financial Data projects.
 - 📫 Visit this: https://rafsanrubaiyat.github.io/